NinthTechMC/TechTree/README.md

 ```
 The icon item will be displayed in the category.
 The `[tutorial]` section
 will make the category a tutorial.
 Leave it out if it's not a tutorial.
+Completing all tutorials will show how many categories are completed vs total.

 ### Item Entry
 Item entries are stored at `/<locale>/<category_id>/<item_id>.txt`.
 Its format is